Maus-313/Automated_Answer_Sheet_Evaluation_System_Using_Salesforce/Readme.md

 ## 📋 Overview

-This system revolutionizes traditional answer sheet evaluation by leveraging Salesforce's robust platform capabilities combined with machine learning algorithms to provide automated, accurate, and efficient grading solutions.
-The system supports multiple evaluation types including rubric-based grading, general grading, and provides detailed feedback to students.
+An automated answer sheet grading platform integrated with Salesforce for relationship management, user tracking, and secure sharing of student responses with instructors.

 ## ✨ Key Features